Devatoria/admiral/README.md

 # Admiral
 Admiral is a Docker Registry administration and authentication system.
 It is under development and is aiming to be a real production tool.

-This tool is listening to Docker Registry events using notifications in order to catch `pull` and `push` events (to make some audit, for example), but also to maintain a list of available images.
-Next, you will be able to create teams and users, and allow only certain user to pull or push certain images.
+It works on 2 ways:

+* The first is that Docker Registry is sending events to Admiral, so it can store them in database in order to make an audit of the registry.
+* The second is that Docker Registry calls Admiral to authenticate actions in order to restrict pulls and pushes to autorized user only.

-Admiral can synchronize itself with an existing registry by getting and parsing the catalog.
+Admiral can synchronize itself with an existing registry using `synchronize` job described below.

 ## Roadmap

-* User and team models creation
+Features:

+* Rights management
-* Right management and authenticated calls
+* Authenticated calls
+* Delete images
+* Support other database engines
+* Support HTTPS

+Side projects:

+* API documentation
-* Registry auth endpoint
+* CLI
+* Web UI

 ## Configuration
 ### Configure the daemon